Hubert-Yao/Hubert-Yao.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Xincheng Yao, a master's student in the Department of Computer Science and Technology at Nanjing University.
+I am Xinchen (Hubert) Yao, a master's student in the Department of Computer Science and Technology at Nanjing University.

 I received my bachelor's degree from China University of Mining and Technology, where I worked with [Prof. Yonggang Li](https://faculty.cumt.edu.cn/LYG1234/zh_CN/index/202597/list/index.htm) on using hardware-assisted virtualization techniques to address system security problems.
 My time there was both enjoyable and formative, and it gave me a solid foundation in computer systems.